 Imagine a world where precision health is the standard of care

-Genomics is driving a paradigm shift from a disease-oriented health-care system to one that is more precise, personalized, predictive, preventative and cost effective.
+Genomics is driving a paradigm shift from a disease-oriented healthcare system to one that is more precise, personalized, predictive, preventative and cost effective.

-Advancements in technology are helping make genomics more affordable and accessible than ever before.
+Advancements in technology are making genomics more affordable and accessible than ever before.
 Likewise, societal attitudes toward genomics in clinical care are shifting.
 We are no longer asking ‘if’ genomics should be integrated with clinical care.
 Instead we are asking ‘when’ and ‘how’ we can use genomics to benefit as many people as possible.